Cooling of electrons via superconducting tunnel junctions and their arrays exhibiting nodal lines

 {\it Conclusions.--} In this work, we have described the scheme of cooling electrons to extremely low temperatures using the setups of superconducting tunnel junctions and their arrays with a $\pi$ phase difference between the neighbouring superconducting layers.
 We employ the obtained nodal lines and the states around them for running current from the electron bath, which we want to cool down, through this setup to the outside.
 The increase in entropy in the setup forces electrons to absorb heat from the bath.
-Notably, a conventional superconducting tunnel junction gives infinite entropy at $\Delta=t$.
-The tunnel junctions with ferroelectric in-between or the arrays of such junctions provide us a larger phase space and the variety of working regimes, that can be changed externally.
+Notably, a conventional superconducting tunnel junction gives an infinite density of states at $\Delta=t$, and thus a strongly increased entropy.
+The tunnel junctions with ferroelectric in-between or the arrays of such junctions provide us a larger phase space and a variety of working regimes, that can be changed externally.
+The main principle of the presented cooling scheme is based on the entropy difference, and thus can be tailored to a wide variety of materials, including conventional and unconventional superconductors, different ferroelectrics, and outer circuit materials.

 \begin{widetext}